idfive/Developer-Documentation/docs/general/ticketing/tasking.md

 - Informational
 - Limited in scope to the issue at hand

-I.e., someone unfamiliar with the project can ascertain the issue you are having, or the feature you desire.
+I.e., someone unfamiliar with the project can quickly ascertain the issue you are having, or the feature you desire.

 ### Good taskings contain

 - Context.
 Who is this client, where do I bill this, what are the relevant details as they relate to this task.
 - Links.
 Relevant corresponding files, including: screenshots, design mockups, SOW, pages on site, etc.
 - Clear Direction.
-When a developer tells you "this tasking is complete", what do you expect will have happened.
+When a team member tells you "this tasking is complete", what do you expect will have happened.

-### Before tasking a developer
+### Before tasking a team member (TM)

 #### Ask yourself

 - Do I have a clear idea of the desired outcome, and have I stated that?
-- Does the developer need time to set up local environments or onboard with the project?
+- Does the TM need time to set up local environments or onboard with the project?
-- Does the developer have the *access* needed to **assess** the issue?
+- Does the TM have the *access* needed to **assess** the issue?
-- Does the developer have the *context* needed to **assess** the issue?
+- Does the TM have the *context* needed to **assess** the issue?
-- Does the developer have the *access* needed to **fix** the issue?
+- Does the TM have the *access* needed to **fix** the issue?
-- Does the developer have the *context* needed to **fix** the issue?
+- Does the TM have the *context* needed to **fix** the issue?
 - Are there any related tickets/issues to be aware of?
 - What are the budget / timeline constraints, if any?
 - Have I provided information related to if client is reviewing/etc?